adelekap/capstone_algo_trading/README.md

 # PrOFIT: Predictive Operative For Intelligent Trading
-An Algorithmic Trading Framework for Investing in Stocksi n the S&P 500
+An Algorithmic Trading Framework for Investing in Stocks in the S&P 500

 A capstone project developed and submitted for the fullfillment of the requirements for the M.S. degree in Information at the University of Arizona.